kennedyCzar/FORECASTING-1.0/SCRIPTS/Readme.txt

 #
 #######################################

-the scripts here is a partial script available to the client

 1. Data_collector is an automated stock data miner for the projects which automatically collects data for analysis in the proped folders